 Milica holds a specialized master degree in Digital Techniques, Design and Production in Architecture and Urban Planning.
 She is interested in contemporary design methods, sustainable architecture, and latest design software.
 In her free time, she enjoys painting, drawing, and dreaming.

 Tell us something about the way you approach the design process in the studio.

 All those tasks that come before designing one object are usually very interesting.
 That is when we define the goals and assignments when clients make their requests when we listen to them and try to understand their demands.
 Then, we shape them into our own design.
 We use those inputs as an initial inspiration while making the first sketches and models.
 Designing is not just a one-way process.
 It implies many changes and iterations, as well as a thorough research.
 This also includes reviews of every possible solution and used materials.

 It could be said that you have instantly found your place in the team like you were the perfect fit.
 So, what is your favorite part of the day in the office, now that you’ve settled in?

-What I find most exciting is 3D modeling.
-I also like to work on materialization and visualization of the original sketches.
+What I find most exciting is 3D modeling, as well as materialization and visualization of the original sketches.
 I like the feeling you get when your ideas start to get their final shape in three-dimensional space when they become visible to everyone as a subject of further analyzation and development.
-I also love visiting construction sites, if possible.
+But, I also love visiting construction sites, if possible.
 I am always thrilled to see the progress made by the construction workers and how our own ideas look in the real life.

 You’ve only worked at Salt & Water for a short time.
 Yet, you already have some interesting projects under your wing.
 Can you name your favorites?